Lilla-Kavecsanszki/order-easy/README.md

 - gspread is the Python API for Google Sheets
 - Google Auth is the Google authentication library for Python required to use the credentials generated for Google Drive API
+- datetime is a standard library in Python that provides classes for working with dates and times
+- tabulate is a library in Python that provides a way to display data in a visually appealing way, allowing to create tables from data
 - Heroku was used to deploy the application and provides an enviroment in which the code can execute

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)